Finding the right Massage Therapist can be hard.

 * * * This article is on value per session.

 The cost of massage therapy services varies substantially.
-But when you're shopping around, it's important to look beyond just the dollar price.
+So when you're shopping around, it's important to look beyond just the dollar price.
 Evaluating the total value gives you a bigger, better picture of what you're getting for your time and money.

 TIME WASTED OR TIME SAVED?